SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

             }
         }

-This example defines a new base class called ``MediaItem``.
-This class provides basic functionality for any kind of item that might appear in a digital media library.
-Specifically, it declares a ``name`` property of type ``String``, and an ``init withName()`` initializer.
-(It is assumed that all media items, including all movies and songs, will have a name.)

-The example also defines two subclasses of ``MediaItem``.
-The first subclass, ``Movie``, encapsulates additional information about a movie or film.
-It adds a ``director`` property on top of the base ``MediaItem`` class, with a corresponding initializer.
-The second subclass, ``Song``, adds an ``artist`` property and initializer on top of the base class.

-Because ``Movie`` and ``Song`` are both subclasses of ``MediaItem``, their instances can be used wherever a ``MediaItem`` instance can be used.
+Because ``Movie`` and ``Song`` are both subclasses of ``MediaItem``, their instances can be used wherever a ``MediaItem`` instance can be used:
-For example:

 .. testcode:: typeCasting